MS Cape Flattery (1940): Operations

 The ship was operated by the War Shipping Administration through American Mail as its agent under a General Agency Agreement through the war.
 Cape Flattery made cargo runs to the South West Pacific for over a year before returning to San Francisco in October 1942, where modifications were made to carry 552 troops with 317842 cuft of cargo capacity.
 Troop and cargo voyages to the South West Pacific continued until January 1945 when the ship underwent major repairs before departing via Los Angeles for a voyage through the South West Pacific on to Calcutta, Colombo, Aden and Port Said and across the Atlantic to Hampton Roads and New York.
-After a trip to Britain, the ship operated from Florida to Jamaica until a final trip from New York to Marseilles and return on 25 December 1945.
+After a trip to Britain, the ship operated from Florida to Jamaica until a final trip from New York to Marseille and return on 25 December 1945.

 On 29 April 1946, Cape Flattery was placed in the Maritime Commission Hudson River Reserve Fleet.
 The ship remained there until it was sold on 23 November 1970, as one of five ships sold to Aguilar y Peris, S.L., Valencia, Spain for $535,500 as scrap.
 The ship was delivered from the reserve fleet to the company on 9 April 1971.